-It will be the responsibility of either the Course Coordinator (for non-exams) or the Examinations Office (for exams) to arrange pick-up and delivery of a copy of the student's work to and from the translator.
+It will be the responsibility of either the Course Coordinator (for assessments other than exams) or the Examinations Office (for exams) to arrange pick-up and delivery of a copy of the student's work to and from the translator.

 The translator will be asked not to correct errors in the original assessment item, nor to make any embellishments.
-However, ambiguities may be pointed out to the Marker/Course Coordinator.
-Where necessary the Examiner/Course Coordinator may seek clarification of the translation of the work from the translator but contact between the student and the translator is prohibited.
+However, ambiguities may be pointed out to the examiner/course coordinator.
+Where necessary, the examiner/course coordinator may seek clarification of the translation of the work from the translator but contact between the student and the translator is prohibited.

-Depending on the discipline being assessed it may be necessary for the student to provide a glossary of terms to assist the translator.
-If so, the student will be required to prepare this in advance, in consultation with the Course Coordinator.
+Depending on the discipline being assessed, it may be necessary for the student to provide a glossary of terms to assist the translator.
+If so, the student will be required to prepare this in advance in consultation with the course coordinator.

-It is acknowledged that the time needed for the translation of student work may place an additional burden on Markers and the Course Coordinator, which may result in delays in the return of student work and/or in the publication of results.
+It is acknowledged that the time needed for the translation of student work may place an additional burden on markers and the Course Coordinator, which may result in delays in the return of student work and/or in the publication of results.

-Where work has been translated the student will receive back their original script, the translation and any comments made by the translator, from the Course Coordinator.
+Where work has been translated, the Course Coordinator will return to the student their original script, the translation and any comments made by the translator.
 Normal procedures for the return of examination scripts will apply.